comorment/containers/INSTALL.md

 git lfs install
 ```

-Now you're all set to clone this repository (note that adding ``--depth 1`` to your command as shown below will limit the amount of data transfered from github to your machine):
+Now you're all set to clone this repository (note that adding ``--depth 1`` to your command as shown below will limit the amount of data transferred from GitHub to your machine):

 ```
 git clone --depth 1 https://github.com/comorment/containers.git